Photo of a user testing notes on a whiteboard

 Marketing

-I asked each team member to share a lighting demo with the group.
-First, they researched existing products to find inspiration for our project.
-Then they presented the parts they found inspiring and discussed how we could uses similar ideas in our product.
-Using what we learned, everyone then worked on sketches for our marketing site.
+I asked each team member to share a lightning demo with the group — first researching existing products for inspiration, then presenting what they found and discussing how we could use similar ideas in our product.
+Using what we learned, everyone worked on sketches for our marketing site.
+I distilled the group's contributions to write copy and create a UI, resulting in a site we then presented to testers.

 Lighting demo and sketches